-A condition has been included herein to require this submission prior to certification of the subject DSP.
+A condition has been included in the Recommendation section to require this submission prior to certification of the subject DSP.

 17. The 10-foot-wide alternate master-planned trail shall be constructed to assure dry passage.
 If wet areas must be traversed, suitable structures shall be constructed.
 Designs for any needed structures shall be reviewed by DPR.